karl/monket.net/contents/cv/index.md

 A code formatter for JavaScript (and other languages).
 Prettier is an open source project that I have contributed to.
 I've focused on improving the formatting of JSX.

+**React Async I/O Testbed**, [https://github.com/karl/react-async-io-testbed](https://github.com/karl/react-async-io-testbed)

+This repo attempts to recreate the the IO demo from Dan Abramov's Beyond React 16 talk using the React 16.
+It shows how to implement suspense style async UI behaviours using React 16.

 ## Writing